filecoin-project/fevm-foundry-kit/README.md

 The primary advantage of the FEVM over other EVM-based chains is the ability to access and program around Filecoin storage deals.
 This can be done in the FEVM via the [Filecoin.sol library maintained by Zondax](https://github.com/Zondax/filecoin-solidity). **Note this library is currently in BETA**.
 It is unaudited, and the APIs will likely be changing with time.
 This repo will be updated as soon as possible when a breaking change occurs.

-The library is included in this kit as an NPM package and will be automatically downloaded when you run the `yarn` command (don't confuse this with the included mocks).
+The library is included in this kit as a submodule and will be automatically downloaded when you run the `forge build` command (don't confuse this with the included mocks).

 Currently, you'll find a getter contract that calls the getter methods on the MarketAPI to retrieve and store storage deal data.
 To use this, you'll need *dealIDs* which you can [find on FilFox](https://calibration.filfox.info/en/deal).